George Will dismisses Palin; quips senators shouldn’t be able to run for president - NewsBreak

 Palin announced her candidacy for the seat vacated with the passing of the late Alaska Rep. Don Young (R) just 45 minutes before the filing deadline for the race.

-She was endorsed by former President Trump earlier this month, who called her “tough and smart” in his statement backing her.‘B1DNSUX’ license plate owner: Why I got it
+She was endorsed by former President Trump earlier this month, who called her “tough and smart” in his statement backing her.Clerk Tina Peters receives GOP win

 Will said he would not be surprised to see Trump endorse candidates who are likely to win House and Senate races during this year’s midterms, as an effort to shore up his “prognosticator” brand and build support while mulling a potential run for the White House again in 2024.